About The Audio Content Fund

 |The day-to-day manager of the Audio Content Fund is Sam Bailey.
 If you’d like to talk to someone about the fund, drop Sam a line on firstname.lastname@example.org |

 Before joining the Audio Content Fund, Sam was a Commissioning Executive at BBC Radio 1, where he was responsible for commissioning documentary content on Radio 1’s iPlayer TV channel.
 Previously, he led Radio 1 Vintage for the station’s 50th Birthday, and led the BBC’s digital coverage of Glastonbury.
-He is a former trustee of the Radio Academy, and chaired the 2020 Audio and Radio Industry Awards.
+Alongside his work for the ACF, Sam is also Managing Director of industry charity The Radio Academy.

 |Helen Boaden (Chair) began in commercial radio in Middlesbrough and Leeds, before working on Radio 4 programmes in Manchester.
 After moving to London to run BBC Radio and Television Current Affairs, she became Controller of Radio 4, and then Director of BBC News before becoming Director of BBC Radio.
 She left the BBC in 2017 and completed a Fellowship on journalism at the Shorenstein Center in Harvard.
 She is involved with numerous arts organisations including the Royal Academy of Arts.|